IBM/rpg-genai-data/docs/pages/expanded_qna_format.md

 {"id": "any_id1", "input_data":”input.txt contents\n\nfile1.rpgle\n i1_file1.rpgle contents”, "context”: "MYDSPF.DSPF\n\n c1_MYDSPF.DSPF contents\n\nMYTABLE.TABLE\n i3_MYTABLE.TABLE contents", ”output”: ”output.txt contents\n\nsomefile.rpgle\no1_somefile.rpgle contents”, "task":"task_name", "difficulty":0}
 ```

 Note that the `i<number>_` prefix is used to impose an order in which the input files show up in the question.
 The `c<number>_` prefix similarly orders the files that are needed to give the context for the question.
 Finally the `o<number>_` prefix similarly orders the output files that are embedded in the answer.
-The `output.txt` could also be `output.rpgle` if the output only contains code.
+The `output.md` could also be `output.rpgle` if the output only contains code.
 The `metadata.txt` contains important attributes as described [here](/pages/metadata.md).

 ```yaml